 Puppies have really good hearing–almost supernatural–and can sense the moment you open your eyelids.
 That’s the signal to start jumping around and begging to be let out, right?

-3. A Morning Walk Actually Becomes A Fabulous Way To Start The Day
+3. A Morning Walk Becomes A Fabulous Way To Start The Day

 While it can definitely be a lifestyle shift at first, it quickly becomes a great part of your morning routine.

-4. Your Pup Likes To Help Pick Out Your Wardrobe
+4. Your Pup Will Help Pick Out Your Wardrobe

 A puppy might just want to help pick what shoes you should wear and what shoes should exit your wardrobe and become their new chew toys, instead.